marmelab/react-admin/docs/Fields.md

 }
 ```

-If you are not looking for reusability, you can create even simpler components, with no attributes.
+If you are not looking for re-usability, you can create even simpler components, with no attributes.
 Let's say an API returns user records with `firstName` and `lastName` properties, and that you want to display a full name in a user list.

 ```js
 {